Will Strand: Early life and career

+Political career

+In January 1921, Strand was elected to the Hutt River Board, and was elected chairman in his first term after all but one of the incumbents failed to be re-elected.
+He initiated a system for shingle extraction from the river bed, which led to a new revenue source for the region.
+He also approved the deepening of the river bed as a flood protection measure.
+He remained a board member until 1929, with a subsequent term as a member from 1933 to 1935.

-Strand was a farmer and was chairman of the Hutt River Board.
-In April 1921 he was elected to the Lower Hutt Borough Council.
-In December 1921 Strand and the Mayor, Percy Rishworth, disagreed with the erection of a gasworks in Lower Hutt.
+In April 1921, Strand was elected to the Lower Hutt Borough Council.
+In December 1921, Strand and the Mayor, Percy Rishworth, disagreed with the erection of a gasworks in Lower Hutt.
 The public supported a new gasworks in a plebiscite but Strand and the Ratepayers' Association opposed it.
 Strand made a speech to the Ratepayers' Association accusing Rishworth of a 'breach of faith' which was later leaked and published in newspapers.
 At the next council meeting Rishworth addressed the matter and challenged Strand to resign along with himself and contest an election for mayor.
 Strand accepted the challenge and defeated Rishworth in the by-election.
+In 1923, Strand secured possession of land in the Hutt Valley and handed over ownership to central government.
+Working with the government he worked to have the land used for constructing state houses.
+In 1926 they opened and were sold specifically to people unable to afford State Advances Corporation loans.
+This led to the new suburb of Moera with new homes erected.
+New railway lines were also constructed in the land, changing the lines from the eastern to western side of the Hutt River.
+His term as mayor also saw the purchase of the civic centre and construction of a larger Ewen Bridge in 1929.

-He served as mayor until 1929 when he declined to seek re-election.
-Two years later his successor as mayor, Sir Alex Roberts, also declined to seek another term and Strand was persuaded to stand again, succeeding him unopposed.
+Strand served as mayor until 1929 when he declined to seek re-election.
+He was touted as a potential candidate for the Reform Party at the 1929 Hutt by-election by media, however he declined to become a candidate.
+Two years later, his successor as mayor, Sir Alex Roberts, also declined to seek another term and Strand was persuaded to stand again, succeeding him unopposed.
 He retired in 1933.

-He was appointed a Member of the Order of the British Empire in the 1957 New Year Honours for his services to local government.